ajhewitt/project-comet/README.md

 aligned with ecliptic/scan templates.

 If ΛCDM + context‑free priors are right, the commutator is consistent with zero.
-If not, you’ll see a repeatable, sign‑fixed deviation.
+If not, there is a repeatable, sign‑fixed deviation.

 ---